If a picture is worth a thousand words, choosing the right image can make your landing page say much more in a compact space.

 7. The 30 Clean – Social Proof Giveaway Page

 The page also matches form to content nicely.
 Visitors interested in quick, easy “mini meals” are likely to be busy people looking for easily digestible information.
-The Clean 30 keeps things concise: two bullet points and two customer testimonials are all the support the headline and calls to action need.
+The Clean 30 keeps things concise: two bullet points and two customer testimonials all the support the headline and calls to action need.

 8. Arccos – Mobile App Download Page